 Installing Virtualenv using pip3

-Virtualenv is installed by default on all DreamHost servers for Python 2 versions.
-If you're working with Python 3, you should install virtualenv using pip3.
+Virtualenv is only installed on DreamHost servers for Python 2.
+If you're working with Python 3, you must install virtualenv using pip3.

 [server]$ pip3 install virtualenv